Conrad of Montferrat: Byzantine Empire

-However, feeling that his service had been insufficiently rewarded, wary of Byzantine anti-Latin sentiment (his youngest brother Renier had been murdered in 1182) and of possible vengeance-seeking by Branas's family, Conrad set off for the Kingdom of Jerusalem in July 1187 aboard a Genoese merchant vessel.
-Some popular modern histories have claimed that he was fleeing vengeance after committing a private murder: this is due to a failure to recognise Branas's name, garbled into "Lyvernas" in the Old French Continuation of William of Tyre and Roger of Howden's abridgement of his own Gesta regis Henrici Secundi (formerly attributed to Benedict of Peterborough).
-Roger had initially referred to Conrad as "having slain a prominent nobleman in a rebellion"—meaning Branas; in his Chronica, he condensed this to "having committed homicide", omitting the context.
+However, feeling that his service had been insufficiently rewarded, wary of Byzantine anti-Latin sentiment (his youngest brother, Caesar "of Thessalonica" Renier, had been murdered in 1182) and of possible vengeance-seeking by Vranas's family, Conrad set off for the Kingdom of Jerusalem in July 1187 aboard a Genoese merchantman.
+Some popular modern histories have claimed that he was fleeing vengeance after committing a private murder: this is due to a failure to recognise Vranas's name, garbled into "Lyvernas" in the Old French Continuation of William of Tyre and Roger of Howden's abridgement of his own Gesta regis Henrici Secundi (formerly attributed to Benedict of Peterborough).
+Roger had initially referred to Conrad as "having slain a prominent nobleman in a rebellion"—meaning Vranas; in his Chronica, he condensed this to "having committed homicide", omitting the context.